 We are committed to: building film literacy, ensuring full public access to the largest privately held video and physical media archive in the United States, advancing cultural and educational enrichment through community-based programming, and supporting the arts capacity of civic groups, educational institutions, and nonprofits in the Puget Sound area.

 Uniting people and creating communities around film is what gave Scarecrow Video life in 1988.
-Today the Scarecrow Project is building upon this legacy of community impact.
+Today Scarecrow is building upon this legacy of community impact.
 We want to share our expertise and stoke enthusiasm for the unique and compelling art form that is film.

 WHAT WE DO BEST

 Scarecrow Video has over 130,000 titles in our library, including rare, noncommercial, hard-to-find and out of print titles, and complete collections otherwise inaccessible to the general public.
 Our wide range of formats means our collection is not limited to streaming technology or homogenized by commercial value: Scarecrow keeps everything on hand, just as a public library would.
 Over 125 years of film and cultural history from 129 countries reside within our walls.

 Our inclusive inventory is carefully cultivated, curated and archived by people who love film and are passionate about universal access.
 The Scarecrow Project combines accessibility, affordability, consistency, and popular formats with one of the world’s genuine film treasure troves.

 Supporting film literacy and expanding cultural opportunities for everyone.